 We’ll also go through some frequently asked questions about birth control so that you can feel empowered with all the information you need to make the best decision for you.

-There are several types of birth control manufactured by Viatris.
+Several types of birth control are manufactured by Viatris.
 Most are combination birth control pills, which provide both progestin and estrogen, to prevent pregnancy.
 Progestin is the synthetic form of progesterone, a hormone naturally produced by the body.
 Estrogen is another hormone naturally produced by the body.

 The pills differ in the types of progestin used, the dosage of each hormone, and how they’re taken.

 |desogestrel and ethinyl estradiol||combination pill||progestin and estrogen||0.15 mg desogestrel, 0.02 mg ethinyl estradiol, 0.01 mg ethinyl estradiol||You’ll still get your period.
 If you’re postpartum and not breastfeeding, you start this contraceptive 4 weeks after delivery.||People who feel comfortable taking 1 pill per day.||Take daily in 28-day cycles.|